blueOkiris/simple-web-browser/README.md

 Goals:
 1. Built with GTK/Qt to integrate with DEs
-2. Adblock and Password/Bookmark sync
+2. Adblock and Password/Bookmark sync and autofill, but nothing more
 3. Mobile client
 4. Decent performance (built on top 3 engines: Blink, Gecko, or Webkit)
 5. Private out of the box (no telemetry, ads, or data collection)
-6. Not built on Chromium
+6. Not built on Chromium (not hard )

 ## Build